 Go to the webpage of your local paper and find the email contact to send Letters to the Editor to.
 Some papers may also have an online form.

-Also, we encourage you to send your letter to the BC Health Coalition at email@example.com (or if you're outside BC, your local coalition) so that we can help get your letter out via social media.
+Also, we please send your letter to the BC Health Coalition at email@example.com so that we can keep track.

 But wait, how are Letters to the Editor a useful way to get the word out in my community?

-Writing a letter to the editor (LTE) of your local or regional newspaper is an effective and easy way to reach a large audience with your message.
+Writing a letter to the editor (LTE) in your local or regional newspaper is an effective and easy way to reach thousands of voters, and local candidates.